 Worst injury: Fractured arm

-Favourite place to ride: Local bridle path when the heather is purple
+Favourite place to ride: Local bridleway when the heather is purple

 Riding history: Scooter, skateboard and a classic hardtail